neuro4ml/neuro4ml.github.io/Week_0/3-History.md

 ## Reinforcement learning

 The last thing we're going to talk about in this video is reinforcement learning.
-The phrase actually dates back to Pavlov in 1927 – yes the dog guy.
+The phrase actually dates back to Pavlov in 1927 - yes the dog guy.
 The study of this sort of learning though actually goes back to {cite:t}`https://doi.org/10.1037/h0092987`.

 (funny)=
 :::{aside}
 Thorndike was pretty intent on proving that animals were stupid.

 > In the first place, most of the books do not give us a psychology, but rather a eulogy, of animals.
-They have all been about animal intelligence, never about animal stupidity… Dogs get lost hundreds of times and no one ever notices it or sends an account of it to a scientific magazine.
+They have all been about animal intelligence, never about animal stupidity...
+Dogs get lost hundreds of times and no one ever notices it or sends an account of it to a scientific magazine.
 But let one find his way from Brooklyn to Yonkers and the fact immediately becomes a circulating anecdote.
 >
 > -- {cite:t}`https://doi.org/10.1037/h0092987`
 :::